openthread/openthread/tools/harness-automation/README.rst

     -h, --help
         Show help message and exit.

+    --blacklist BLACKLIST_FILE, -b BLACKLIST_FILE
+        skip test cases listed in BLACKLIST_FILE.

     --pattern PATTERN, -p PATTERN
         File name pattern, Default to all python files.

     --delete-blacklist, -d
-        Clear blacklist on startup.
+        Clear golden device blacklist on startup.
 By default, golden devices failed to be connected are kept in a blacklist automatically.
 Add this option to clear blacklist on startup.

+    --name-greps NAME_GREPS, -g NAME_GREPS
+        Filter case by its name using filename matching syntax.
+Multiple this options are OR-ed to allow more tests.

     --skip SKIP, -k SKIP
         Type of test case status to skip. ``e`` for error, ``f`` for fail, ``p`` for pass.
-Default to "efp".
 If test case names are given by ``NAME``, this option will not work.

     --dry-run, -n
         Just show what test case will be run.